Muslim Salikhov: Ultimate Fighting Championship

 On October 19, 2017, Salikhov signed with the UFC.

 In his debut for the promotion, Salikhov faced Alex Garcia on November 25, 2017, at UFC Fight Night 122.
 He lost the fight via submission in the second round.

-Salikhov faced Abdul Razak Alhassan on April 14, 2018, on UFC on FOX 29.
+Salikhov faced Abdul Razak Alhassan on April 14, 2018, on UFC on Fox 29.
 However, Alhassan was pulled from the card, citing injury, and he was replaced by promotional newcomer Ricky Rainey.
 He won the fight via technical knock out in round two.

 On July 20, 2018, Salikhov was notified of a potential doping violation by USADA from an out-of-competition sample collected on June 7, 2018.
 On March 4, 2019, Salikhov was cleared of USADA suspension as USADA could not determine if Salikhov had ingested oral Turinabol a year before he was signed to the UFC and entered the USADA drug-testing program.

 Salikhov faced Nordine Taleb on September 7, 2019, at UFC 242.
 He won the fight via knockout in the first round.
 This win earned him the Performance of the Night award.

-Salikhov faced Laureano Staropoli on October 26, 2019, at UFC on ESPN+ 20.
+Salikhov faced Laureano Staropoli on October 26, 2019, at UFC Fight Night 162.
 He won the fight via unanimous decision.

 Salikhov was expected to face Niko Price on April 11, 2020, at UFC Fight Night: Overeem vs. Harris.
 However, due to the COVID-19 pandemic, the event was eventually postponed and pairing scrapped.

 Salikhov faced Elizeu Zaleski dos Santos on July 11, 2020, at UFC 251.
 He won the fight via a split decision.

 Salikhov was scheduled to face Cláudio Silva on October 18, 2020 at UFC Fight Night 180.
 However, on October 4, it was announced that Salikhov pulled out due to undisclosed reasons and was replaced by James Krause.

 Salikhov was scheduled to face Santiago Ponzinibbio on January 16, 2021, at UFC on ABC 1.
 However, Salikhov pulled out of the bout in mid-December citing health issues after contracting COVID-19.

 Salikhov faced Francisco Trinaldo on June 5, 2021, at UFC Fight Night 189.
 He won the fight via unanimous decision.